zvlb/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

 <a id="appendix-b"></a>
 ## Appendix B: bucketing using `route`

-It should be noted here that a form of bucketing is already possible using [routes][route], which can divide events into separate streams based on their content.
-Currently, you can put a `sample` transform downstream from a `route` transform and select a `rate`, `key_field`, etc. for each route that you create.
+Bucketing *is* currently possible using the [`route`][route] transform, which divides events into separate streams based on their content.
+You can put a `sample` transform downstream from a `route` transform and select a `rate`, `key_field`, etc. for each route that you create.
 Here's an example:

 ```toml
 [transforms.router]